seagent/monarch/README.md

 Firstly SPARQL endpoints of DBpedia, Nytimes and Stockmarket datasets should be set up and running.

-After that DBpedia and Nytimes data is need to be insterted into the datasets.
+After that DBpedia and Nytimes data is needed to be insterted into the datasets.
 Then using ArtificialDataGenerator in [seagent/datasetupdater](https://github.com/seagent/datasetupdater) Stockmarket dataset is created from scratch and data enrichment is made for DBpedia and Nytimes datasets.

 **<ins>Note:</ins>** In order to track the actor count and query count metrics, Redis server is needed to be set up and configured to be used by RedisStore class in MonARCh source code.

-### Preparing the Executable Codes
+### Preparing the Executable Binaries

-After the environment has been set up, executable codes of MonARCh and DatasetUpdater are need to be prepared.
+After the environment has been set up, executable binaries of MonARCh and DatasetUpdater are need to be prepared.
 MonARCh is written in Scala, and DatasetUpdater is written in Java.

 #### <ins>MonARCh</ins>